-You might be the type of Dungeon Master who only uses published adventures and campaign setting books.
-Or you might be the type of DM who looks to such purchased items for inspiration but tends to create adventures from scratch.
+You might be the type of Dungeon Master who uses only published adventures and campaign setting books.
+Or you might be the type of DM who looks to purchased items for inspiration but tends to create adventures from scratch.
 Either way, you have a role as a creator when you're the DM.